How long does heart surgery recovery take?

 Your cardiologist recently referred you to a surgeon, who recommended you undergo heart surgery in the near future.
 You know what to expect from the surgery itself, but how long will recovery take afterward?

 That seems like a straightforward question, but the answer can be complicated.
 Heart surgery recovery times vary in length depending on a number of factors, including the heart condition being treated and the type of procedure being performed.
-Recovery might take only a few days to weeks, or you might need a lengthier recovery to get back to normal.
+Recovery might take only a few days or you might need a lengthier recovery to get back to normal.
+Additionally, if the surgery can be performed by a surgeon with experience in robotic or laparoscopic heart surgery, your recovery time and pain could be significantly reduced.

 What does recovery look like after heart surgery?